Miami Undercover

-Miami Undercover is an American crime drama series that aired in broadcast syndication from January to October 1961 for a total of 38 episodes.
+Miami Undercover is a low-budget 30-minute American crime drama series that aired in broadcast syndication in 1961 for a total of 38 episodes.
 The series stars Lee Bowman (who had previously played sleuth Ellery Queen on television) and boxer-turned-actor Rocky Graziano.
 Most episodes were shot on location in Miami.

 Synopsis

-Jeff Thompson is a private investigator.
-He and his sidekick Rocky are hired by local hotel owners to fight crime and "keep trouble out of Miami".
+Jeff Thompson is a private investigator working for the Miami Hotel Owners' Association.
+Each episode featured "a different beauty contest winner".